nmodulo/chainpact-docs/docs/4_blockchains.md

 ## Supported networks

-Currently, ChainPact is in pre-alpha phase and has been deployed to major EVM-based testnets such as Goerli, Avalanche Fuji and Polygon Mumbai.
+Currently, ChainPact is in alpha phase and has been deployed to major EVM-based testnets such as BNB Testnet, Avalanche Fuji and Polygon Mumbai.
 In future we wish to integrate with other EVM based chains as well as non-EVM blockchains.

 ## Supported Currencies